West Finch is one hurricane away from falling into the sea.

 Seventeen-year-old Dinah runs her family’s farm in the Ozarks.
 When she finds her grief-stricken mother dead in the living room with wealthy rancher Gabriel Gates standing over her, Dinah’s life narrows to a single point: kill Gabriel Gates.

 But Gates has built his wealth giving out bad loans and surrounds himself with bodyguards.
 Dinah’s mountains are now one giant foreclosure, including her own farm.
 It all belongs to him.
-Once he puts a ten-thousand-dollar reward on Dinah’s head, everyone in the starving … Continue reading →
+Once he puts a ten-thousand-dollar reward on Dinah’s head, everyone … Continue reading →

 Marty arrives in London with nothing but his oboe and some savings from his summer job, but he’s excited to start his new life–where he’s no longer the closeted, shy kid who slips under the radar and is free to explore his sexuality without his parents’ disapproval.

-From the outside, Marty’s life looks like a perfect fantasy: in the span of a few weeks, he’s made … Continue reading →
+From the outside, Marty’s life looks like a perfect fantasy: in the span of a few … Continue reading →

 There was and there was not, as all stories begin, a princess cursed to be poisonous to the touch.
 But for Soraya, who has lived her life hidden away, apart from her family, safe only in her gardens, it’s not just a story.

 As the day of her twin brother’s wedding approaches, Soraya must decide if she’s willing to step outside of the shadows for the first time.
-Below in the dungeon is a demon who holds knowledge that she craves, the … Continue reading →
+Below in the dungeon is a demon who holds knowledge that … Continue reading →

 Max: Chill.
 Sports.
 Video games.
 Gay and not a big deal, not to him, not to his mom, not to his buddies.
-And a secret: An encounter with an older kid that makes it hard to breathe, one that he doesn’t want to think … Continue reading →
+And a secret: An encounter with an older kid that makes it hard to breathe, one that he doesn’t … Continue reading →

 Seventeen-year-old Delilah Green wouldn’t have chosen to do her last year of school this way, but she figures it’s working fine.
 While her dad goes on a trip to fix his broken heart after her mom left him for another man, Del manages the family cafe.
 Easy, she thinks.